A diary of storm chases, trips, and weather events

 The first frame of the .gif animation has surface winds overlaid to illustrate the resulting direction of the smoke plumes.

-All the images contained herein are copyrighted 2007-2013 by Victor Gensini, unless otherwise noted.
+All the images contained herein are copyrighted 2007-2021 by Dr. Victor Gensini, unless otherwise noted.
 They are not to be reproduced in any form without my permission.
 Please contact me at firstname.lastname@example.org for information regarding their use.